kr3v/haskell-gtd-nl/README.md

 # Haskell 'go to (non-local) definitions' extension
 Both 'server' and 'front-end' (VS Code extension for now).

-It relies on `cpphs` and `haskell-src-exts` to parse Haskell code.
+It relies on `cpphs` and `ghc-lib-parser` to parse Haskell code.
 Supports only `*.cabal`-based projects.

 The extension server stores its info at `~/.local/share/haskell-gtd-extension-server-root` directory.
-Logs are not rotated (yet).
+Logs are not rotated (yet?).
 Cabal packages are cloned into `repos` directory at the extension root via `cabal get`.
+`repos` directory is added to a working directory root as a `.repos` symlink (to prevent https://github.com/haskell/vscode-haskell/issues/480).

 [!(example)](https://github.com/kr3v/gtd-nl-hs/assets/14293293/a5dc1f20-d343-4761-ad65-5af7d6cefe91)